The SBS Charter, provided in the SBS Act, sets out the principal function of SBS and a number of duties it has to fulfil.

-(1) The principal function of SBS is to provide multilingual and multicultural radio and television services that inform, educate and entertain all Australians and, in doing so, reflect Australia's multicultural society.
+(1) The principal function of the SBS is to provide multilingual and multicultural broadcasting and digital media services that inform, educate and entertain all Australians and, in doing so, reflect Australia's multicultural society.

-(2) SBS, in performing its principal function, must:
+(2) The SBS, in performing its principal function, must:

 (a) contribute to meeting the communications needs of Australia's multicultural society, including ethnic, Aboriginal and Torres Strait Islander communities; and

 (b) increase awareness of the contribution of a diversity of cultures to the continuing development of Australian society; and

 (c) promote understanding and acceptance of the cultural, linguistic and ethnic diversity of the Australian people; and

 (d) contribute to the retention and continuing development of language and other cultural skills; and

 (e) as far as practicable, inform, educate and entertain Australians in their preferred languages; and

 (f) make use of Australia's diverse creative resources; and